Asbestos in the home

 The Victorian government also has this find and identify asbestos tool.

 But you can’t tell if a material contains asbestos just by looking at it.
 Only scientific testing of a sample can confirm this.
 So if you think a material might contain asbestos play it safe and treat it like it is until you’ve had it confirmed.
-Asbestos-containing material that is in good condition poses little harm as long as it is left alone and not disturbed.
+Asbestos becomes harmful when it is disturbed, damaged or deteriorating as asbestos fibres can be released.

 You can find out for sure if your home contains asbestos and if it needs to be removed by getting an asbestos assessment done by an asbestos professional.
 If you don’t own your home you should contact the owner or property manager as a first step.